Who are we?

 SCReN Platform

-It is a collaborative, non-profit, national network structure, funded by the Institute de Salud Carlos III (ISCIII) and co-financed by the European Structural Development Funds (ERDF).
-(ERDF).
-It is currently is currently made up of research units clinic distributed throughout the national territory whose objective is to promote and cover the needs of independent clinical research.
+It is a collaborative, non-profit, national network structure, funded by the Instituto de Salud Carlos III (ISCIII) and co-financed by the European Regional Development Fund (ERDF).
+It is currently made up of clinical research units distributed throughout the national territory, with the objective of promoting and supporting independent clinical research.

 Mission

-To ensure the provision of transversal support services to the R&D&I system for the realisation of an carrying out the highest quality Clinical Research (CR) of the highest quality, which enables the generation and transfer of knowledge.
+To ensure the provision of transversal support services to the R&D&I system for conducting high-quality clinical research, enabling the generation and transfer of knowledge.

 Vision

-• To provide the scientific community with a support structure that facilitates the development of projects of scientific, technological and innovative projects for the NHS with the highest methodological and technical rigour.
+• To provide the scientific community with a support structure that facilitates the development of scientific, technological, and innovative projects for the NHS, ensuring the highest methodological and technical rigour.

-• To provide a coordinated and immediate response at the national level to health emergencies or situations of public interest for the national health system.
+• To provide a coordinated and immediate response at the national level to health emergencies or situations of public interest affecting the National Health System.

-• Optimisation of NHS resources for efficient research.
+• To optimise NHS resources for more efficient research.

-• Strengthening the international competitiveness of R&D&I in the Spanish NHS and the internationalisation of the the Platform.
+• To strengthen the international competitiveness of R&D&I in the Spanish NHS and promote the internationalisation of the Platform.

-• Design a plan for the long-term sustainability of the Platform's activities.
+• To design a long-term sustainability plan for the Platform's activities.

 Values

-• Commitment to the patient and the scientific community
+• Commitment to patients and the scientific community

 • Transparency and integrity